styled64/MCE/README.md

 # How-To

-Download the offline version of Eaglercraft from their website, then rename it to "minecraft".
-Place this file in `src/frontend`
+Download the offline version of Eaglercraft from their website, unzip the zip file and find the EaglercraftX html file, rename it to "minecraft.html", then place it inside `src/frontend`.

 In the MCE directory...